Judit3/swhomes/README.md

 ### First Time Visitor Goals

-- Find out what swhomes is and how to take part
+- Find out what swhomes is.
 - Be able to navigate the site easily to find information.
-- Be able to find their social media profile.
+- Be able to find swhomes social media profile.

 ### Returning Visitor Goals